Facilities and resources - EPSRC

 You can use electron paramagnetic spectroscopy measurement and analysis services through the EPSRC National Electron Paramagnetic Spectroscopy Facility and Service based at the University of Manchester.

-Find out more about the National Electron Paramagnetic Spectroscopy Facility and Service.
+Find out how to access the National Electron Paramagnetic Spectroscopy Facility and Service

 EPSRC National Crystallography Service (NCS)